jgzafrapalma/PedestrianRecognition/README.md

 # Download dataset

-The dataset must be downloaded from the following [webside](http://data.nvision2.eecs.yorku.ca/PIE_dataset/PIE_clips/).
-Also following the [repository](https://github.com/aras62/PIE) instructions, the data file must be generated with the information of the notations necessary for the generation of the instances.
+The dataset must be downloaded from the following [website](http://data.nvision2.eecs.yorku.ca/PIE_dataset/PIE_clips/).
+Also following the [repository](https://github.com/aras62/PIE) instructions, the data file must be generated with the information of the annotations necessary for the generation of the instances.

 # Create instances

-To create the instances with which the models are trained, the following repository scripts must be executed.
+To create the instances for training the different models, the following repository scripts must be executed.

 ```bash